2023 US Open purse, winner’s share, prize money payout

 The 156-player field is recognized on the PGA Tour schedule, with it being the third major of the season on the 2021-2023 PGA Tour schedule.
 Qualifying for the event is conducted by the USGA.

 A cut is made after 36 holes to the top 60 players and ties for the final two rounds of the tournament.
-All players who finish four rounds of the tournament will earn money.
-The final payout is based on how many players make the cut.
+All professional players who finish four rounds of the tournament will earn money.

-The 2022 US Open purse was increased by $5 million for this year's championship, competing with the other majors for the highest purse in major championship golf.
-The purse for this year has not been announced.
+The 2023 US Open purse was increased by $2.5 million for this year's championship, competing with the other majors for the highest purse in major championship golf.

 The event is played this year at Los Angeles Country Club in Los Angeles, Calif.